Japanese craft: 20th century

+Contemporary practice

 The Japan Traditional Kōgei Exhibition (日本伝統工芸展) takes place every year with the aim of reaching out to the public.
 In 2015, the Museum of Arts and Design in New York exhibited a number of modern kōgei artists in an effort to introduce Japanese craft to an international audience.
+In 2020 the Victoria and Albert Museum exhibition Kimono: Kyoto to Catwalk "presented the kimono as a dynamic and constantly evolving icon of fashion."
+The show, which was described as "a revelation" and "unmissable", was subsequently displayed at the V&A Dundee.

+More recent exhibitions and initiatives such as the ORIGIN of SIMPLICITY at the ADI Design Museum in Milan, Nendo sees Kyoto at the Friedman Benda gallery in New York, Distillation of Architecture at the Architectural Association in London, and the Craft x Tech Tohoku Project have taken various approaches to both preserving craft traditions and bringing them to a wider audience by introducing modern technologies and instigating collaborations with international artists, architects, and designers such as Kengo Kuma, Sabine Marcelis, Yoichi Ochiai, and Oki Sato.
+These initiatives have taken diverse approaches to the question of how the "aesthetic sensibilities embedded in Japanese craft can be reimagined" through the lens of contemporary design and technology.

+Other initiatives and promotional activities highlighting the contemporary practice and relevance of Japanese craft traditions include collaborations with Japanese and international luxury brands, exhibitions such as international art, craft, and design fairs, and events such the Osaka-Kansai Expo 2025.

 Ceramics

 Japanese pottery and porcelain, one of the country's oldest art forms, dates back to the Neolithic period.
 Kilns have produced earthenware, pottery, stoneware, glazed pottery, glazed stoneware, porcelain, and blue-and-white ware.
 Japan has an exceptionally long and successful history of ceramic production.
-Earthenware was created as early as the Jōmon period (10,000–300 BCE), giving Japan one of the oldest ceramic traditions in the world.
+Earthenware was created as early as the Jōmon period (10,000–300 BC), giving Japan one of the oldest ceramic traditions in the world.
 Japan is further distinguished by the unusual esteem that ceramics holds within its artistic tradition, owing to the enduring popularity of the tea ceremony.

 Some of the recognised techniques of Japanese ceramic craft are:

 There are many different types of Japanese ware.
 Those more identified as being close to the craft movement include: